 Two elevators are hinged on an optional rotating stabilizer.
 This stabilizer is used for pitch trimming only.
-Like on the real plane, a massive down pitch effect exists when the flaps are deflected.
-The stabilizer trim is used to avoid running out of elevators at low speed.
 A scale stabilizer-to-fin joiner plate is included with the airframe.
 The front part is fixed to the stabilizer whereas the rear and bulb is fixed to the fuselage.
 The scale overlap friction area is shown on the picture below.

 The rudders are split and separately actuated.